Updated Nov 2017

 A common refrain among those who exclusively drive to work is that they need access to their vehicle in case of emergency.
-But several local services—and a pinch of gumption—can help you handle the unexpected when your car isn't available.
+But several local services—and a touch of gumption—can help you handle the unexpected when your car isn't available.
 Employ several of the following strategies to put your mind at ease and fully embrace a bicycle commute!

 LOCAL SUPPORT SERVICES

-Guaranteed Ride Home / Taxis
+Emergency Ride Home / Taxis

 Bike & Bus